Yoav666s/dnd-wiki/collections/_monsters/nornfeld/fairy.md

 traits: |
   **Magic Resistance.** The fairy has advantage on saving throws against spells and other magical effects.
 actions: |
-  **Psychic Burst.** Melee or Ranged Attack: +5 to hit, reach 5 ft. or range 120 ft., one target.
+  **Psychic Burst.** Melee or Ranged Spell Attack: +5 to hit, reach 5 ft. or range 120 ft., one target.
 Hit: 4 (1d8) psychic damage.
 If the fairy rolls an 8 on a d8, it can roll another d8, up to a total of 3 extra d8s.

   **Invisibility.** The fairy magically turns invisible until it attacks or casts a spell, or until its concentration ends (as if concentrating on a spell).
 Any equipment the fairy wears or carries is invisible with it.
 excerpt: "Tiny Fey, Neutral Good"